What Is Ultrafast Laser?

 Consumer Electronics

 Ultrafast lasers are suitable for hard and brittle transparent material processing, thin film processing, precision marking, etc. in the manufacturing process of consumer electronics.
-Mobile phone tempered glass and sapphire are representative hard, brittle and transparent materials in consumer electronics raw materials, especially sapphire, due to its high hardness and high brittleness, the efficiency and yield rate of traditional machining methods are very low; sapphire is now widely used It is widely used in smart watches, mobile phone camera covers, fingerprint module covers, etc.; nanosecond ultraviolet laser and ultrafast laser are the main technical means for cutting sapphire at present, and the processing effect of ultrafast laser is better than that of ultraviolet nanosecond laser.
-In addition, the processing methods used by camera modules and fingerprint modules are mainly nanosecond and picosecond lasers.
+Mobile phone tempered glass and sapphire are representative hard, brittle and transparent materials in consumer electronics raw materials, especially sapphire, due to its high hardness and high brittleness, the efficiency and yield rate of traditional machining methods are very low; sapphire is now widely used It is widely used in smart watches, mobile phone camera covers, fingerprint module covers, etc.; nano2nd ultraviolet laser and ultrafast laser are the main technical means for cutting sapphire at present, and the processing effect of ultrafast laser is better than that of ultraviolet nano2nd laser.
+In addition, the processing methods used by camera modules and fingerprint modules are mainly nano2nd and pico2nd lasers.
 For the cutting of flexible mobile phone screens (foldable screens) and the corresponding 3D glass drilling in the future, the mainstream technology will most likely be ultrafast lasers.

 Ultrafast lasers also have important applications in panel manufacturing.
 Ultrafast lasers can be used for cutting OLED polarizers, peeling and repairing during LCD/OLED manufacturing.

 For OLEDs, its polymer materials are particularly sensitive to thermal influences.
 In addition, the size and spacing of the cells currently made are very small, and the remaining processing size is also very small.
 The traditional die-cutting process like before is no longer suitable for today.
 The production needs of the industry, and now there are application requirements for special-shaped screens and perforated screens, which are beyond the capabilities of traditional crafts.
-In this way, the benefits of ultrafast lasers are reflected, especially picosecond ultraviolet or even femtosecond lasers, which have a small heat-affected zone and are more suitable for more flexible applications such as curve processing.
+In this way, the benefits of ultrafast lasers are reflected, especially pico2nd ultraviolet or even femto2nd lasers, which have a small heat-affected zone and are more suitable for more flexible applications such as curve processing.

 Micro Welding